-To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy (see section D).
-On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they want a ballot designation to appear on the ballot under their name.
-If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section E).
+To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy (see section A).
+If a candidate wants a ballot designation, a Ballot Designation Worksheet (see section B) must also be filed.

-Candidates may elect to have a statement of qualifications, also known as a candidate statement, printed in the Voter Information Guide which is mailed to voters 32 days prior to each election.
-Candidate statements provide candidates an opportunity to speak to voters regarding their background, education, qualifications, and platform.
-If a candidate wants a statement of qualifications printed in the guide, they must indicate this request on the Candidate Statement Form (see section F).
+Candidates may elect to have a statement of qualifications, also known as a candidate statement, printed in the Voter Information Guide which is mailed to voters approximately one month prior to each election.
+If a candidate wants a statement of qualifications printed in the guide, they must indicate this request on the Candidate Statement Form (see section C).